aetperf/pg_fastbcp/README.md

 | total\_columns  | integer | The total number of columns transferred.   |
 | total\_time | bigint  | The total execution time in milliseconds.  |

----

 ## Notes

 * The extension uses `pg_config` to locate PostgreSQL paths, so ensure it is available in your **PATH** if you are running the script.
 * You must have sufficient permissions to copy files into the PostgreSQL installation directories.
+* On Linux, when directories or files are created directly by the `postgres` user (e.g., during execution of FastBCP or PostgreSQL processes), they will belong to that account.
+  - In such cases, you may not have permission to view or access these files with your own user account.
+  - To inspect them, you will need to either switch to the `postgres` user:
+    ```bash
+    sudo -i -u postgres
+    ```
+    or adjust permissions if appropriate (be careful to avoid weakening security).